 - Regular, weekly attendance at a weekend mass at St. Francis Xavier.
 This is shown by submitting envelopes at each mass or giving to the offertory online.
 Please know the amount of your gift is inconsequential.
 Please give your envelope, even if it is empty; this way we know you were at mass.

-- Weekly attendance is required for all Faith Formation programs (CGS, EDGE, Life Teen).
+- Weekly attendance is required for all Faith Formation programs (IFFF, EDGE, Life Teen).

 - 4 tardy (10 minutes late or more) equals 1 unexcused absence.